ArcSoftware/IntroWebsite/destructions.md

 #Welcome to the BootStrap Crash Coarse!
-###My name is Jake Tepper and I'm a recent alumni of The Iron Yard.
+###My name is Jake and an alumni of The Iron Yard.
 If you care to know more about me, here is a link to my website - jaketepper.herokuapp.com

 ##Bootstrap